hamidgasmi/training.computerscience.cloud.aws/README.md

 - Hosted Zone:
 	- It corresponds to a domain name
-	- It is a collection of records (see below)
+	- It's a collection of records (see below)
 	- It supports public and private hosted zones:
 - Public Zone:
-	- It is created by default when a domain is registered/transfered with Route 53
+	- It's created by default when a domain is registered/transfered with Route 53
-	- It is also created when we create a domain manually (how could it be done?)
+	- It's also created when we create a domain manually (how could it be done?)
-	- It has the same name as the domain it relates to: It is FQDN (Fully Qualified Domain Name)
+	- It has the same name as the domain it relates to: It's FQDN (Fully Qualified Domain Name)
-	- It is accessible globally since the TLD zone delegates to its name servers
+	- It's accessible globally since the TLD zone delegates to its name servers
-	- It is accessible either from internet-based DNS clients or from within any AWS VPC
+	- It's accessible either from internet-based DNS clients or from within any AWS VPC
 	- It has an NS record that is given to the corresponding domain operator (Route 53 becomes then "Authoritative")
 - Private Zone:
-	- It is created manually and associated with one or more VPCs
+	- It's created manually and associated with one or more VPCs
-	- It is accessible from VPCs it is associated with
+	- It's accessible from VPCs It's associated with
 	- It needs "enableDnsHostname" and "enbaleDnsSupport" enabled on a VPC
 	- Not all Route 53 features supported (limits on health checks)
 - Split-view: